 This required one credit course focuses on completion of the action research project and integrates the components of research methods, design and relevant counseling issues.
 Students complete the action research proposal developed in COUN 695, Counseling Practicum.
 Prerequisite: 630, 660.
 May be repeated for credit.

-The purpose of the course is to enhance the counseling skills and conceptualization processes acquired through direct counseling experience, supervision, and classroom interactions.
-This course involved the application of counseling theories, techniques and school counseling program implementation.
-Restricted to students admitted to the professional sequence.
-Prerequisites: 675.
+The purpose of the course is to enhance the counseling skills and conceptualization processes acquired through direct counseling experience, supervision, and classroom interaction.
+The application of counseling theory and techniques will occur with clients in a campus or community setting in preparing supervisees for internship and their development as independent professional counselors.
+Restricted to students admitted to practicum sequence.
+Prerequisites: 675, 640 or concurrent enrollment with practicum/internship coordinator permission.